 3. A feed of personalized content

-When you load up the browser, its default first page shows you a selection of news stories, information snippets, and videos tailored to your interests.
-This page, called “My feed," offers an instantly accessible motherlode of relevant content when you’re looking for something to watch or read.
+When you load up the browser, its default first page will show you a selection of news stories, snippets of information, and videos tailored to your interests.
+This page, called “My Feed,” offers an instantly accessible motherlode of relevant content when you’re looking for something to watch or read.

-You can easily pin frequently-visited websites to the taskbar or the Start menu: Click on the menu button (the three horizontal dots) and then choose your favorite sites from the list.
-Edge also works perfectly on any Windows 10 device, whether you’re working on your desktop or tablet, the two different modes that the operating system supports.
+You can easily pin frequently-visited websites to the taskbar for quick access: Click on the menu button (the three dots) and then choose More tools > Pin to taskbar.
+Edge also works well on any Windows 10 device, whether you’re using a desktop or tablet—the two different modes that the operating system supports.

 7. Reading support

-Microsoft designed Windows S, the cut-down, streamlined version of Windows 10, as a more lightweight option for home users.
-So it has no room for big desktop packages like Photoshop; it only runs apps from the Windows Store.
-And the only web browser in the Windows Store is Microsoft Edge.
+Microsoft designed Windows S Mode as a streamlined version of Windows 10—a more lightweight option for home users, basically.
+That means it only runs apps from the Windows Store and has no room for big desktop packages like Photoshop.
+And Edge is the only web browser in the Windows Store.